tirtavium/SwiftUI-Combine-CleanMVVM/README.md

   - Team knowledge gap, junior programmer who still in the pace of programming will be hard to get the full vision of this, they would likely to find the way to violate this design.
   Too much experienced programmer if that person not able to getting teach by other, because no one able to change the person expect the person itself.
   - Strict rule of merge code, this need to make sure every day since the good quality of code base is long term commitment.
-  - Business stakeholder who likes fast and done, if you can't finish it in certain time, you're not a good programmer. don't let your ability to crafting a good quality software getting hijacked by business stakeholder for personal benefit.
+  - Business stakeholder who likes fast and done, if you can't finish it in certain time, you're not a good programmer. don't let your ability to crafting a good quality software getting hijacked by business stakeholder who think about his own personal benefit.

 # Thanks
+  - Please your feedback on issue.